 At the same time, many marketing degrees teach business subjects or psychology, which may be of limited use if you just want to know how to write effective Facebook ads.

 Marketing is by far one of the most practical fields of work.
 It’s like engineering and art in a sense that you learn by practicing and doing real work.

-Your teachers are often veterans of the marketing business who know the essentials of the industry.
-Even if marketing is quickly evolving, they can equip you with the essential skills needed to pursue marketing as a professional.
+Your teachers are often veterans of the marketing business who know the essentials of industry.
+Even if marketing is quickly evolving they can teach you the essential skills you need to work in marketing.

 It’s always good to have an experienced mentor.
 If that’s the case at your university, go for it.

 Of course, one of the trickiest things when you want to break into any new job role is actually getting your foot in the door.
 Here is how you can improve your marketing prospect and gain your first professional role.

 Showcasing Your Skills

 Your cover letter should always be customized to show that you understand what the business has in mind.
 Many employers admit that they lean towards candidates that have spent time understanding the business before applying.

 This method may even give you an edge over a more experienced person simply because employers believe that skills can be taught but passion is often rare.